mickfuzz/dyne_docs/src/terminal/docs/26-text-editors.md

 difference.

 -   Word processors store a lot more than a stream of text characters you see on the screen.
-They want to provide \"rich text,\" with italic and bold, numbering and bullets, colors\--you name it.
+They want to provide "rich text," with italic and bold, numbering and bullets, colors\--you name it.
 This is obviously valuable for many purposes.
 A plain text resume does not impress many employers.\